Andred4nr/lego_analysis/readme.md

 - The high quality on high quality sets creates brand promoters so investing time to create a great high value set will have marketing as well as financial returns<br/>

-### Additional deliverables you think would be helpful to include for further exploration<br/>
+### Additional deliverables I think would be helpful to include for further exploration<br/>
 - Amount of sales per set (acess contributionm of high, medium and low value sets to total)
 - Age category for the sets (I suspect that the 18+ category has big impact on value of sets)
 - Separate the sets that are licences vs not (is there a good incentive to licence IPs from other companies)